kermitt2/delft/Readme.md

 > python3 grobidTagger.py citation eval --input *path-to-the-grobid-data-file-to-be-used-for-evaluation*

+The evaluation of a model can be performed calling

+> python3 grobidTagger.py citation eval --input evaluation_data

 #### Insult recognition

 A small experimental model for recognising insults and threats in texts, based on the Wikipedia comment from the Kaggle _Wikipedia Toxic Comments_ dataset, English only.
 This uses a small dataset labelled manually.